jelni/Powermock/README.md

-# powermock
+# Powermock
-A Powercord plugin that allows you to mock someone.
+A Powercord plugin that allows you to mock someone